Squirrel Pest Control

 The horrible smell will often coincide with maggots falling through light fittings and a plague of flies.
 The horror of a rotting squirrel explains why trapping is a more attractive option.

-The shooting of grey squirrels is something we are equipped to tackle and where required, offer a service that compliments our other methods of control.
+The shooting of squirrel populations is something we are equipped to tackle and where required, offer a service that compliments our other methods of control.

-Shooting squirrels is a last resort because it is rarely a simple or viable process to ensure this is carried out legally and humanely where the squirrels are within a residential building or public area.
+Shooting animals is a last resort because it is rarely a simple or viable process to ensure this is carried out legally and humanely where the squirrels are within a residential building or public area.

 Air pistols are unlikely to deliver the required level of trauma to swiftly dispatch an adult squirrel at distance, making the air rifle a clear choice for an accurate, fast and humane end at distances over 20 feet.

 You must always endeavour to reduce as far as possible any suffering, and an air pistol fails that test at distance.